Executioner's Cottage Salzburg: Beautiful City Hides Terror

-I discovered the Executioner’s Cottage in Salzburg by chance.
-It's a delightful place, straight out of a storybook.
+I discovered the Executioner’s Cottage in Salzburg, Austria by chance.
+It's a delightful place that looks like it’s straight out of a storybook.
+If I didn’t know it’s grisly and macabre history, I’d want to live there.

 I spent a few days in the lovely city of Salzburg, one of my favourite cities in the world, near the end of a long and exhilarating European photography adventure.

 Prior to undertaking this journey my travel agent talked me into doing a few short tours in and around Salzburg.
+It wasn’t an easy sell given that I’m really not a group tour kind of guy.

 Nonetheless, I took the bait reasoning that, as I occasionally run special purpose photography tours, it would be interesting to observe a more general tour from the other side of the fence.